 - Increase the number of test matches within series, example, if two teams are going to play four 5-day test matches, then the series would become 5 test matches series within the same time frame.

 - Beneficial for broadcasters.

 Supporters of the traditional tests put their points like,

-- The traditional test has its own fun as well which test the physical fitness, temperaments and patients of the players to stay and play cricket for consecutive five days and cut-off a day could make big difference.
+- The traditional test has its own fun.
+As well as, it test the physical fitness, temperaments and patients of the players to stay and play cricket for consecutive five days.
+So, cut-off a day could make big difference.

-- Though, many of the test matches completed within four day, but some of the test matches either completed on the day five or became draw on last day, but in any case the last was would become very interesting day fo the test match, the best example of recently completed the test between South Africa and England at Cape Town.
+- Though, many of the test matches completed within four day, but some of the test matches either completed on the day five or became draw on last day.
+But in any case the last day was would become very interesting day fo the test match.
+The best example of recently completed the test between South Africa and England at Cape Town.

 - Just to increase the quantity of cricket, the quality of the cricket shouldn’t be compromised.